-(1) The central bank may by statutory instrument, make regulations for the better carrying into effect of this Act.
+(1) The Minister shall, in consultation with the central bank, by statutory instrument, make regulations for the better carrying into effect of this Act.

-- (2) Without prejudice to the general effect of subsection (1), regulations made under this section may- - (a) prescribe the forms, licensing requirements, fees payable or other matters required to be prescribed under this Act; - (b) relate to participating in payment systems; - (c) regulate agents of payment systems providers; - (d) specific time of effecting transfer of the funds on customers account; - (e) regulate trust accounts and special accounts management; - (f) prescribe consumer protection requirements. - (3) Regulations made under this section may in respect of any contravention of any of the regulations- - (a) prescribe a penalty of a fine not exceeding two hundred and fifty currency points or imprisonment not exceeding two years or both; - (b) in the case of a continuing contravention, prescribe an additional penalty not exceeding fifty currency points, in respect of each day on which the offence continues; - (c) prescribe a higher penalty in respect of a second or subsequent contravention; or - (d) provide that a court which convicts an offender may forfeit to the state any document or other item involved in the commission of the offence.
+- (2) Without prejudice to the general effect of subsection (1), regulations made under this section may- - (a) prescribe the forms, licensing requirements, fees payable or other matters required to be prescribed under this Act; - (b) relate to participating in payment systems; - (c) regulate agents of payment systems providers; - (d) specific time of effecting transfer of the funds on customers account; - (e) regulate trust accounts and special accounts management; - (f) prescribe consumer protection requirements; and - (g) prescribe anti-competitive practices. - (3) Regulations made under this section may in respect of any contravention of any of the regulations- - (a) prescribe a penalty of a fine not exceeding two hundred and fifty currency points or imprisonment not exceeding two years or both; - (b) in the case of a continuing contravention, prescribe an additional penalty not exceeding fifty currency points, in respect of each day on which the offence continues; - (c) prescribe a higher penalty in respect of a second or subsequent contravention; or - (d) provide that a court which convicts an offender may forfeit to the state any document or other item involved in the commission of the offence. - (4) The regulations made under this section shall be laid before Parliament for information.